Jerahmeel (archangel)

+Scripture

-In the deuterocanonical book 2 Esdras, also known as 4 Ezra, which has come down to us in Latin and appears as an appendix to the Vulgate, as well as being canonical in the Russian and Ethiopian biblical canons.
+The book 2 Esdras, also known as 4 Ezra, is regarded as canonical by the Ethiopian Orthodox Church and falls within the intertestamental books of the Apocrypha in Protestant Bibles used by the Lutheran Churches and the Anglican Communion; it has come down to us in Latin and appears as an appendix to the Vulgate.
 There is a reference in chapter 4 verse 36, to Jeremiel (in the Latin Ieremihel), which, however, does not occur in all the manuscripts.
 Other versions have Remiel or Uriel.
-In this passage the angel or angels (Uriel is also there) are answering Ezra's many questions about heaven and hell.
+In this passage, the angel or angels (Uriel is also there) are answering Ezra's many questions about heaven and hell.

 Jeremiel (under any of his name alterations: Eremiel, Remiel, etc.) had a very dour yet comforting duty in the pre-Christian eras.
 He is mentioned in Chapter 20 of the Book of Enoch written around [300 B.C.] as Remiel; one of the seven holy angels whom God set over those who rise.

 Later on in Christian theology, he was set over Sheol (the underworld) in Abrahamic tradition, in particular the "Bosom of Abraham", a region of the underworld almost identical in concept to the Greek idea of Elysium.
 Here Jeremiel was responsible for placating the righteous souls awaiting the Lord who resided there.
 In post-Christian world Jeremiel's duty evolved and is paired with St. Simon Peter as gatekeeper of Heaven.
-In both cases Jeremiel watches over and guides the holy deceased in their afterlife journey.
+In both cases, Jeremiel watches over and guides the holy deceased in their afterlife journey.
 Possibly due to influence of Enoch 1 written earlier.

-There are generally seven archangels venerated by the Orthodox Christians: Michael, Gabriel, Raphael, Uriel, Selathiel, Jegudiel, and Barachiel.
-But sometimes they also add an eighth, Jeremiel, to this number.
-He is depicted holding balance scales in Orthodox iconography.